AnthonyCalandra/modern-cpp-features/CPP20.md

 ```

 ### std::type_identity
-Provides the member typedef type that names T (i.e., the identity transformation).
+Returns the given type T passed in to `std::type_identity` (i.e. the identity function).
-type_identity can be used to block template argument deduction:
+`type_identity` can be used to block template argument deduction:
 ```c++
 template <typename T>
 void f(T, T);